soupi/learn-haskell-blog-generator/src/08-testing.md

 0 examples, 0 failures
 ```

-When we add new hspec tests (Which their filename much end with `Spec` and must expose the test `spec`),
+When we add new hspec tests (Which their filename must end with `Spec` and must expose the test `spec`),
-`hspec-discover` will run them automatically (though we will still need add them
+`hspec-discover` will find and run them automatically (though we will still need add them
 to the `other-modules` section in the cabal file).

 ## Writing tests

-Let's start writing our first test.
+Lets write our first test.
 We'll create a new module to test
 markup parsing.
 We'll call it `MarkupParsingSpec.hs`.
 We'll need
 the following imports as well: